The Borderlands video games series started in 2009. They were an early attempt at the looter-shooter genre, and were commercially successful.

 New-U is a service that digistructs a clone then implants the latest save of the memories.
 The data is kept up to date every few minutes at worst.
 Pandora has a solid network of New-U meat-printing stations.

-New-U is present purely as a gameplay conceit.
+New-U is presented purely as a gameplay conceit.
 With encouragement not to think too hard about the implications.
 Yeah, no can do.

 - New-U was a start-up with untested but killer-sounding tech.
 It was bought and massively scaled up by Hyperion before anybody even knew whether the tech worked.